nyaray/shortie/README.md

   as starting points for its build and run stages, respectively.
   - The builder stage is used as a target when creating the seeding image, `shortieseeder:local`, which is used to seed the database.

+## Uninstalling

+If you, for whatever reason, want to remove the project and leave as few traces as possible behind, it should be enough to do the following:

+    # Remove the docker stack
+    ./stop.sh
+    # Check the output of this command to know when all the shortie containers
+    # have stopped: docker ps -a

+    # Clean up any containers, images or other resources associated with shortie
+    ./cleanup.sh